marekolsak/marek-build/README.md

 Using Mesa without installing it
 --------------------------------

 An alternative to installing Mesa is to replace Mesa binaries in `/usr/lib` with symlinks pointing to the binaries in the Mesa build directory.
-Then every time Mesa is built, apps can use it immediately without having to install it first.
+Then every time Mesa is built, apps will use it immediately without having to install it first.

 A script is provided that creates the symlinks: